 Ben Sands (1920 – 2016)

-ex, the youngest child of parents who had emigrated from Poland in 1913.
+Ben was born in Westcliff-on-Sea, Essex, the youngest child of parents who had emigrated from Poland in 1913.
 At school he was forced to write with his right-hand but was permitted to paint and draw with his left.
 He developed skills that won him a scholarship to The Willesden College of Art in 1934.

 By 1943 was asked to participate in WW2.
 He spent his war in Italy, then after National Service he enrolled at the Central School of Art, and then worked as a commercial artist in various studios, practicing skills in typography and illustration.